Newborn baby girl killed by family dog in Arkansas, police say - NewsBreak

 CAVE SPRINGS, Ark. ( KNWA/KFTA ) — Police in Arkansas say they’re investigating after a newborn baby was reportedly killed by a dog.

-Nathan Smith, the Benton County prosecuting attorney, says his office was notified by the Cave Springs Police that they were investigating the death of a 4-day-old baby girl.Rancher saved after being stranded in blizzard for over 27 hours
+Nathan Smith, the Benton County prosecuting attorney, says his office was notified by the Cave Springs Police that they were investigating the death of a 4-day-old baby girl.Hard Freeze ahead starting Thursday night

 Cave Springs Police Lt.
 Keith Lawson said that the incident occurred at approximately 12:20 p.m.